National Beta Club: History

 The National Honorary Beta Club was registered in Kentucky by J. F. Drake, B.B.
 Green, and W. B. Storker on December 15, 1932.
 The purpose of the organization was "the maintenancee of a high standard of scholarship in the classroom and installing the ideals of loyalty, courage, leadership, honesty, and integrity in the high school students."

 The first Beta Club chapter was established at Landrum High School in Landrum, South Carolina on January 8, 1934, by incorporating the fifteen members of the pre-existing Landrum High School Literary Society.
 The club's sponsor was teacher Helen Prince.
 Other clubs established in South Carolina in 1934 include Simpsonville High School in February; Duncan High School in October; Ellen Woodside School, Elloree High School, Greer High School, Hickory Grove High School, Walhalla High School, and Woodruff High School in November; and Brookland-Cayce High School, Paris School, and Summerton High School in December.

 Clubs were also established at China Grove High School, the Lewisville High School, and the Woodleaf High School in North Carolina in October 1934, followed by Cary High School and Granite Quarry High School in December 1934.
 The first club in Georgia was formed at Royston High School in November 1934.
 Each club had a teacher who serves as its sponsor.
 Members recruited from the junior and senior classes for outstanding scholarship and good character.

 The National Beta Club held its first convention in May 1934 in Spartanburg, South Carolina.
 Its student magazine, The Beta Journal, was established in September 1934.
 There were 75 clubs in four states by the end of 1935.

+Beta Club at Millbrook High School in Raleigh, North Carolina in 1949.

 The Beta Club established a loan program that helped 1,500 members attend college before replacing the program with scholarships.
 In 1961, the Junior Beta Club was formed for middle school students.
 The first Junior Beta Club was established at Millsap Elementary in Millsap, Texas in August 1961.

 The Beta Club held its first national convention in June 1981 in Orlando, Florida.
 It celebrated Founder's Day for the first time on October 27, 2017.
 The Elementary Beta division was launched in 2023.

 As of the 2023–2023 academic year, there were 509,515 active members in the Senior and Junior divisions and over 7 million alumni.
 The National Beta Club is the largest independent educational society for youths in the United States.
 Its headquarters are located at 151 Beta Club Way in Spartanburg, South Carolina.